pawpflawf/wolf-command/README.md

 - Pulls resources from your inventory to feed to your wolves (Permission based)
 - Heal your sitting or standing wolves
 - Healing off collar color coming soon

+### Wolf Taming Limit ###
+- Stops unfair players who tame more wolves than they should be allowed
+- Setting config.yml `PLAYER_MAX_WOLF` to '-1' removes limit
+- Defaults limit to 100 wolves
+- Ops are exempt from limit

 -----